RahulGaonkar/Defensive-Security-System/README.md

 6. When close() is called on the file, if a file is not valid, it is discarded. if both files are valid, the older one is discarded.
 ##### Note :
 The behavior of other file system calls should remain unchanged.
 This means listfiles(), removefile(), and calls to files  accessed with openfile() instead of ABopenfile() remain unchanged by this reference monitor.
+#### Design Paradigms considered
+1. Accuracy: The security layer should only stop certain actions from being blocked.
+All other actions should be allowed.
+For example, if an app tries to read data from a valid file, this must succeed as per normal and must not be blocked.
+All situations that are not described above must match that of the underlying API.
+2. Efficiency: The security layer should use a minimum number of resources, so performance is not compromised.
+For example, keeping a complete copy of every file on disk in memory would be forbidden.
+3. Security: The attacker should not be able to circumvent the security layer.
+Hence, if the attacker can cause an invalid file to be read or can write to a valid file, then the security is compromised, for example.
 ### Attack Case Explanation
 1. Attack Case 1 : It checks if valid data write to a file is successful i.e. checks if the accuracy of the system is not compromised.
 2. Attack Case 2 : It checks if an existing file is reopened successfully i.e checks if the accuracy of the system is not compromised.